These Rules are made under section 452 of the Education and Training Act 2020 by the Board of NZQA and the Minister of Education.

 8. Use of sub-contractors

-- Where an applicant for a consent to assess against standards, or a holder of a consent, proposes to use a sub-contractor which itself is the holder of a consent to assess against those particular standards, the applicant or holder must supply to NZQA the following information prior to using the sub-contractor:
+- Where the sub-contractor is the holder of a consent to assess against the particular standards involved, other bodies to which this rule applies must supply to NZQA the following information prior to using the sub-contractor:

 - a copy of the sub-contracting agreement which must outline the responsibilities and obligations of the parties: